Skip to content

 The gallery’s artists have been featured on the covers of Artforum, Frieze, Art in America, Art News, Purple, Modern Painters, and Sculpture, with critical recognition from leading voices across the field.

-Looking ahead, Fredericks & Freiser continues to build on its legacy while championing a new generation of artists whose work reflects the urgency and complexity of this moment.
+Looking ahead, Fredericks & Freiser continues to build on its legacy while championing a new generation of artists whose work reflects the urgency and complexity of our time.

 536 W 24th Street